Unified-Projects/llvm-project/llvm/docs/CommandGuide/lit.rst

  %/p                     %p but ``\`` is replaced by ``/``
  %/t                     %t but ``\`` is replaced by ``/``
  %/T                     %T but ``\`` is replaced by ``/``
- %{s:basename}           The last path component of %s
- %{t:stem}               The last path component of %t but without the ``.tmp`` extension (alias for %basename_t)
- %{s:real}               %s after expanding all symbolic links and substitute drives
- %{S:real}               %S after expanding all symbolic links and substitute drives
- %{p:real}               %p after expanding all symbolic links and substitute drives
- %{t:real}               %t after expanding all symbolic links and substitute drives
- %{T:real}               %T after expanding all symbolic links and substitute drives
- %{/s:real}              %/s after expanding all symbolic links and substitute drives
- %{/S:real}              %/S after expanding all symbolic links and substitute drives
- %{/p:real}              %/p after expanding all symbolic links and substitute drives
- %{/t:real}              %/t after expanding all symbolic links and substitute drives
- %{/T:real}              %/T after expanding all symbolic links and substitute drives
  %{/s:regex_replacement} %/s but escaped for use in the replacement of a ``s@@@`` command in sed
  %{/S:regex_replacement} %/S but escaped for use in the replacement of a ``s@@@`` command in sed
  %{/p:regex_replacement} %/p but escaped for use in the replacement of a ``s@@@`` command in sed